Council-owned smart waste · Measured, not asserted

 Verified collections

 Each lift is timestamped by the accelerometer.
-End "we were never collected" disputes and evidence SLAs with data.
+End “we were never collected” disputes and evidence SLAs with data – it protects crews against unfounded complaints, too.

 Residents as your eyes